 In addition, Mr. Dopsch has represented parties in structured finance transactions, including the sale of receivables and other financial assets.
 He also has experience in derivative transactions, including both credit and equity derivatives.

-Mr. Dopsch is the chair of Morrison & Foerster’s Opinion Committee as well as a member of the firm's Pro Bono Committee.
+Mr. Dopsch is the chair of Morrison & Foerster’s Opinion Committee.

 Mr. Dopsch received his J.D. from Boston University School of Law where he was a G. Joseph Tauro Scholar and Articles Editor of the American Journal of Law and Medicine.

 Mr. Dopsch is recommended as a leading lawyer by Legal 500 US 2013 and 2014 in the field of Project Finance.

 ©1996-2019 Morrison & Foerster LLP.
 All rights reserved.